Cxsmo-ai/DeepAscension/README.md

-## Join the Ultimate FaceSwap and AI VFX Hub!
+I## Join the Ultimate FaceSwap and AI VFX Hub!

 The **Share Your DFM Live** Discord server is the premier destination for FaceSwap and AI VFX enthusiasts.
 It features the best occlusion DST faceset, top-tier models, and expertly crafted XSeg models.
 Additionally, it boasts the largest DFM collection on Discord.
 Whether you're a beginner or a seasoned pro, you'll find invaluable resources and a supportive community here.